 The VA prohibits payment for any course that is not required for graduation.
 This includes repeats of a grade 'D' or better (unless a higher grade is required),

 withdrawals; the Co-op program and excessive electives cannot be certified.
 This does not apply for courses that you failed and must have for graduation.
 If you

-Dropping the enrolled credit load below the minimums shown above may result in a retroactive reduction in benefits and a debt to the VA.
+Dropping the enrolled credit load below the minimums shown on Veteran's Credits may result in a retroactive reduction in benefits and a debt to the VA.

 may need to be submitted to the Veterans Administration.

 Satisfactory Academic Progress

 All students receiving education benefits from the VA are required to maintain academic progress according to the standards established by

 Clemson University.
 Clemson University's Standards of Progress are submitted to the state approving agency and the Department of Veteran's